Weird Revolution

-Weird Revolution is the eighth and most recent studio album by the alternative rock band Butthole Surfers, released in 2001 on Surfdog Records and Hollywood Records.
+Weird Revolution is the eighth studio album by the alternative rock band Butthole Surfers, released in 2001 on Surfdog Records and Hollywood Records.
 It is in large part a rerecorded version of an earlier album, tentatively entitled After the Astronaut, that was abandoned in 1998.

-The initial release of this album featured a lenticular cover and jewel case that shows the baby's limbs moving and shooting a beam at other planes on the cover.
+The initial release of this album featured a lenticular cover and jewel case that shows the baby's limbs moving and shooting a beam at other aircraft on the cover.
 The song "They Came In" was featured on the soundtrack to Mission: Impossible 2.
 The song "The Shame of Life" was featured in the trailer for Phone Booth.
+The song "Dracula From Houston" was featured in an episode of the NBC comedy series Scrubs and was featured in the surfing documentary Step into Liquid, a film by Dana Brown.

+As of 2025, Weird Revolution remains the band's last album to date.

+Reception

+The album was met with mixed-to-negative reviews.
+Pitchfork Media was particularly negative about it, saying "The thin music seems to emanate from a TV you can't turn off.
+Each song putters on a weak beat that jangles and blips as if they dumped the ambient sounds of a Midway arcade over some Black Grape outtakes."